jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 Income < $30,000/year	76%
 ```

 This all changed with the smartphone.
 Today, 85% of adults in the U.S. own smartphones.
-And ownership is already relatively high and increasing even for people from vulnerable groups including minority racial/ethnic groups, rural communities, and those with lower income.
+And ownership is already relatively high and increasing even for people from vulnerable groups.

 Most of us now carry these pocket-sized, powerful computers with us everywhere we go.